GLP-1 Guide

 Q: Do I really need a multivitamin on GLP-1?
 A: Research shows most GLP-1 users develop micronutrient deficiencies without supplementation.
 If consuming adequate variety of vegetables, lean proteins, and whole foods, you might avoid deficiency.
 However, given the reduced total food intake, supplementation is safer and more practical.

 Q: Should I get blood work to check for deficiencies?
 A: Yes.
 Regular blood work (every 3-6 months initially, then annually) allows your physician to identify emerging deficiencies and adjust supplementation accordingly.
 This is ideal medical practice during GLP-1 therapy.
+The GLP-1 monitoring and bloodwork guide explains exactly which panels to request.

 Q: Can multivitamins interact with GLP-1 medications?
 A: No significant interactions.
 However, iron supplements can interfere with GLP-1 absorption if taken simultaneously.
 Take multivitamin 2-3 hours apart from GLP-1 medication if the multivitamin contains iron.